arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 <a name="Ex1Task3" />
 #### Task 3 - Updating Assets to target Storage ####

-In this task, you will update the location of the static assets in your Web Application to use the Windows Azure Storage blob URL instead.
+In this task, you will update the location of the static assets in your Web Application to use the Microsoft Azure Storage blob URL instead.

 1. Go back to **Visual Studio** and open the **Index** view under the **Views** folder.